Mhna1234/algo-trading-modeling/docs/STRATEGIES.md

 - **Lowest Risk**: Quintile Low Vol (14.43% volatility, -20.84% max DD)
 - **Most Consistent**: Max Decorrelation (54.7% win rate)
 - **Critical Factor**: Monthly rebalancing vs daily reduces costs by 95% and enables positive returns

 ---

+## Note on Strategy Documentation

+**⚠️ IMPORTANT**: This document contains detailed documentation for many strategies.
+However, only the **12 benchmark strategies listed above** have been fully validated and are production-ready in v3.0.0.

+The sections below (strategies 1-12) document the 12 validated benchmark strategies.
+Additional strategy documentation (beyond strategy #12) represents historical development work or future planned strategies that are not currently validated.

+For the current validated strategy list, see the table above or [VALIDATION_COMPLETE.md](../VALIDATION_COMPLETE.md).

+---